BarakaElias/petwash/README.md

 referenceNumber     TEXT        NULL

 ### Controllers
-BeemController - this handles the callback url
+BeemController - this handles the callback url, handles otp requests

 FulffilledController - this spins to action when the admin marks an order as completed, it then removes the order from the order list